What makes us happy at work?

 This leads to a vicious circle of desire with a negative comedown afterwards: the bigger stomach you get or the increased bills can lead to you despising yourself.
 You therefore need to increase the dose or move to a new source.

 Advertisers have a vested interest in keeping the treadmill in place.
-Our consumer society constantly encourages us to spend leading to increased materialism.
+We are constantly bombarded with adverts telling us we can "save money" by buying something new, which is nonsensical if you think about it!
+Our consumer society constantly encourages us to spend leading to increased materialism and we have been turned into "desiring machines".
 We keep comparing ourselves with others to reinforce our identity.

 A new study by researchers at McGill University found that dopamine is also released when you listen to music you enjoy.
 Even when you have listened to it many times, it can still arouse feelings of euphoria and craving!